FrancaBa/SeaQC-X-Denmark/README.md

 # Execute the Python Scripts
 This repository is structured in unittest (saved under tests) and main scripts in the source folder.
 All outcomes are saved in the output folder, but never committed to GitHub.
 In order to run the code, the unittests needs to be executed.
 Within the unittests all input data is defined and links to the respective datasets defined.
 The source folder contains the main qc method 'main.py' which runs the QC control by calling all other scripts and the respective QC tests in 'various_qc_tests'.
-'Plotting_scripts_paper2' and 'data_importer' are not part of the QC workflow, but were used in pre- and postprocessing. 'data_importer' is also called via a unittest, but 'Plotting_scripts_paper2' runs independant.

 ## Running unittests in command prompt
 1. In command line, change working directory to point to tests.